neoapps-dev/buildit/README.md

 4. **Locate the executable** in the `target/release` directory after the build is complete.

+5. **Add to PATH**: Add the `target/release/buildit` or `target\release\buildit.exe` if you're on Windows to your PATH.

 ## Usage

-Once built, you can use BuildIt to automate build tasks on different platforms by specifying a function name.
+Once built and added to PATH, you can use BuildIt to automate build tasks on different platforms by specifying a function name.

 ### Command Syntax